ItamarShalev/semester_organizer/README.md

 - If we consider only the courses that can be enrolled in for the server (username and password for the Levant site are required).
 - Consider which days to study.
 - Cross platform.
-- Support both Hebrew and English (console flow, GUI support only English).
+- Support both Hebrew and English.

 #### Make your choices easy!